Chiaramonti

-Chiaramonti (Gallurese: Chjaramònti, Tzaramònte, literally "Clear Mountains") is a comune (municipality) in the Metropolitan City of Sassari in the Italian region Sardinia, located about 170 km north of Cagliari and about 25 km east of Sassari.
-It is part of the Anglona historical regione.
+Chiaramonti (Tzaramònte, Chjaramònti, literally "Clear Mountains") is a town and comune (municipality) in the Metropolitan City of Sassari in the autonomous island region of Sardinia in Italy, located in the historical region of Anglona about 170 km north of Cagliari and about 25 km east of Sassari.
+It has 1,494 inhabitants.

-Chiaramonti borders the following municipalities: Ardara, Erula, Martis, Nulvi, Ozieri, Perfugas, Ploaghe.
+Chiaramonti borders the municipalities of Ardara, Erula, Martis, Nulvi, Ozieri, Perfugas, and Ploaghe.